Gary Smith, Non-Executive Chairman

 Having held senior roles at David Jones, Pacific Brands and Premier Investments, Colette has played a key role in Australian retail industry using her deep brand, consumer insights, digital and marketing experience to develop strategy and grow businesses.
 She has served both on the advisory board of Australian Fashion Week and the Melbourne Fashion Festival.
 Additionally, Colette has used her unique consumer insights to advise CSIRO, The Federal Innovation Council and the business advisory boards of various Federal Trade and Investment Ministers.

-Colette is now a non-executive director of FCTG and also serves on the boards of a number of public companies, and continues her role as an advisor to Federal Minister for Trade and Investment.
+Colette is now a non-executive director of FCTG and also serves on the boards of a number of public companies.